· David Cruz · Schools & Compliance · 12 min read

 | Enforcement | Dept. of Education | HHS Office for Civil Rights |

-Why does this matter?
+Why does this matter for your district?
 Schools sometimes hesitate to share information for fear of “violating HIPAA.”
 In most cases, HIPAA doesn’t apply to their student records.
 Understanding this distinction helps schools make appropriate decisions about information sharing - especially for threat assessment, IEP teams, and coordination with service providers.

 Parent Rights Under FERPA for Behavioral Records